Customer information Obscured to insure privacy

-5. The addition of sufficient electrodeposited nickel plate to realize the benefits as stated in items #1 & 2 above, “purposes of nickel plating”, may significantly alter the dimensions of the component.
-The use of less nickel thickness, (other that as a pretreatment as in #3), provides all the disadvantages without any benefit and is therefore meaningless.
+5. The addition of sufficient electrodeposited nickel plate to realize the benefits as stated in items #1 & 2 above, “purposes of nickel plating,” may significantly alter the dimensions of the component.
+The use of less nickel thickness (other than that as a pretreatment as in #3) provides all the disadvantages without any benefit and is therefore meaningless.

 6. The addition of a nickel plating step significantly increases the risk of pretreatment and plating errors.

 I believe that it is reasonable to weigh the contradictions against the advantages of applying a nickel underplate to stainless steel prior to gold plating.

-1. Since a nickel plate is more reactive than most stainless steel alloys, Reason #1, nickel as a diffusion barriers, is meaningless, in fact the addition of nickel may actually increase the risk of diffusion through the gold and cause nickel contamination of the component environment.
+1. Since a nickel plate is more reactive than most stainless steel alloys, reason #1 nickel as a diffusion barrier, is meaningless.
+In fact the addition of nickel may actually increase the risk of diffusion through the gold and cause nickel contamination of the component environment.